AdaCore/xmlada/docs/schema.rst

       F.Close;
    end;

-If however you are not using namespaces, you cannot use this technics, since the grammar from the various XSD files would end up mixed up, and validation will most likely fail.
+If however you are not using namespaces, you cannot use this technique, since the grammar from the various XSD files would end up mixed up, and validation will most likely fail.
 So instead you need to have one `XML_Grammar` per XSD file, and then set the grammar on the reader dynamically.
 A full